craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

     amazon: http://amzn.to/29tmSAz
     caption: "A terrifying exploration of nano-tech gone wrong"
     review: |
         A nano-technology has brought about famine, war, and a horrifying future.
-Jeff Carlson writes thorough enjoyable novels, and while not being among some list of Great Works of Literature, this is a fun book.
-The main characters go on adventures amongst this civil war to uncover the truth about this plague.
-Their is adversity and challenges.
-We meet interesting pockets of survivors, and explore the challenges that we will face when this civilization finally falls apart.
-This is book one of a trilogy that are all worth reading.
-This book in particular will make a really exciting movie - and this alone makes it perfect for this list.
+Jeff Carlson writes thoroughly enjoyable novels, and while not being among some list of Great Works of Literature, this is a fun book.
+The main characters go on adventures amongst a civil war and collapsed civilization to uncover the truth about this plague.
+We meet interesting pockets of survivors and explore the challenges that we will all face when this civilization finally falls apart.
+This is book one of a trilogy, and the entire collection is worth reading.
+This book in particular will make a really exciting movie - and that alone makes it perfect for this list.
   - title: "Frozen Sky"
     author: "Jeff Carlson"
     year: 2012